You may take multivitamins if you feel that your current diet is insufficient

 Although no studies have proven the direct relationship between exercise and an improved immune system, some have considered that it may be linked to better circulation of the antibodies for more efficient resistance

 Similarly, exercise also contributes to overall health since it lowers blood pressure, helps control body weight and protects against a variety of diseases.
 Although no studies have proven the direct relationship between exercise and an improved immune system, some have considered that it may be linked to better circulation of the antibodies for more efficient resistance.

 Getting enough sleep is another good practice.
 Sleep deprivation has been observed to weaken the immune system’s response and slowed the circulation of white blood cells.
 On the other hand, deep and adequate sleep improves the system’s memory of foreign cells, which prompts the body to build resistance.

 Lastly, good mental health is also part of an overall healthy lifestyle.
 Studies have shown that chronic stress from stressors like work woes or the uncertainty surrounding the coronavirus crisis may take a toll on the body’s immune system.
 Try including meditation to calm down and improve your mood.
-Simple activities like singing, for example, was reported to reduce stress, improve mood and increase levels of immune proteins among cancer patients and their caregivers.
+Simple activities like singing, for example, has been reported to reduce stress, improve mood and increase levels of immune proteins among cancer patients and their caregivers.